 - Shopping at Myeongdong Market, Itaewon, etc.

 This Korea itinerary is perfect for those who are looking for short holidays in Korea.
-Enjoy a relaxed Seoul city tour with plenty of free time to explore the nooks and hooks of this buzzling city, visit Nami island, ski, shop or eat halal Korean BBQ!
+Enjoy a relaxed Seoul city tour with plenty of free time to explore the nooks and hooks of this buzzing city, visit Nami Island, ski, shop or eat halal Korean BBQ!

 DAY 1: KUALA LUMPUR ─ CHUNCHEON ─ NAMI ISLAND

-After a quick meal, transfer to Chuncheon (yes, I’m skipping Seoul but don’t worry, you will come back here for the Day 3).
-The main attractions of the capital city of Gangwon Province are the nearby Petite France and Nami island.
-Since getting there is a tad tricky and requires a private vehicle, I suggest that you get on a private tour that covers these two attractions.
+After a quick meal, transfer to Chuncheon.
+(Yes, I’m skipping Seoul but don’t worry, you will come back here for the Day 3).
+The main attractions of the capital city of Gangwon Province are nearby Petite France and Nami Island.
+Just a reminder, getting there is a tad tricky and requires a private vehicle.
+I suggest that you get on a private tour that covers these two attractions.

 DAY 2: SKI RESORT

 Spend all day skiing and enjoy a panoramic view of the beautiful winter scenery.

 DAY 3: GIMPO ─ GWANGMYEONG

 Head back to Seoul to Gwangmyeong: take train to Yongsan Station and then Gwangmyeong; and then from KTX Gwangmyeong Station take a bus #17 to a unique Gwangmyeong cave.
 It’s a cavern theme park where you can experience gold and rock mining and snap pictures of ‘Lord of the Rings’ and ‘Hobbit’ movie characters.
 Who knew you can stroll in the gardens so deep underground?
 P.S.
 The is a Sky View deck outside the cave with the view of Gyeonggi/Seoul area.